Nils Durner's Blog Ahas, Breadcrumbs, Coding Epiphanies

 Introduction

 OpenAI has released the much anticipated GPT-5 model.
-System card.
-It comes in four flavors: nano, mini, chat, and gpt-5 “proper”.
+Many technical background details are in the System card.
+It comes in five flavors: nano, mini, chat, what I call gpt-5 “proper” and GPT-5 Pro (also known as “gpt-5-thinking-pro).
 Some of these were beta-tested through the OpenRouter platform under the disguise of “Horizon Alpha” and “Horizon Beta”.
 The Using GPT-5 document details features and includes a migration guide from previous models.

 OpenRouter confirms that both models were early checkpoints of the GPT-5 family.